frnzcloud/Shopify-Merchant-Success-Analysis/README.md

 ## Business Objective

 The primary objective of this project was to develop an end-to-end business intelligence solution to analyze Shopify merchant data.
 The goal was to identify the key factors and behaviors that differentiate high-performing merchants from low-performing ones.
-The insights from this dashboard are intended for a fictional "Merchant Education" team to help them create targeted content and guides to foster merchant success.
+The insights from this dashboard are intended for a fictional "Merchant Development" team to help them create targeted content and guides to foster merchant success.

 ## Dashboard Demo